FOREX-Euro steady ahead of EU finance ministers' meeting

 Greece will roll over 5 billion euros in treasury bills that mature on Nov.
 16 because of a likely delay in getting the next tranche of its international bailout, a Greek finance ministry official said on Friday.

-"But we should emphasize that when it comes to distressed finance, deadlines are not as hard as they seem, and deals are surprisingly spontaneous at any moment," added Global Hunter's Hastings.
+"But we should emphasize that when it comes to distressed finance, deadlines are not as hard as they seem, and deals are surprisingly spontaneous at any moment," Hastings added.

-The euro was changing hands at $1.2725, down from an earlier Monday high of $1.2737 but still up about 0.1 percent from late North American levels on Friday, when it fell as low as $1.2690 on the EBS trading platform.
+The euro was changing hands at $1.2723, down from an earlier Monday high of $1.2737 but still up about 0.1 percent from late North American levels on Friday, when it fell as low as $1.2690 on the EBS trading platform.
 That was its lowest since Sept.
-7. Support was cited at the euro's ichimoku cloud base at $1.2653 and at its 100-day moving average at $1.2639.
+7

-Against the yen, the euro last stood at 101.14 yen , down from a session high of 101.25 yen but still up about 0.1 percent and moving away from a one-month low of 100.43 yen hit on Friday.
+Against the yen, it last stood at 101.13 yen, down from a session high of 101.25 yen but still up about 0.1 percent and moving away from a one-month low of 100.43 yen hit on Friday.

 The dollar bought 79.48 yen, down slightly from late North American levels on Friday, when it fell as low as 79.07 yen, its weakest since Oct.
 18.

-Markets shrugged off news early in the session that Japan's gross domestic product contracted 0.9 percent in July-September from the previous quarter, in line with forecasts.
+Japan's gross domestic product contracted 0.9 percent in July-September from the previous quarter, in line with forecasts, official figures published on Monday showed.
 This was the first negative reading in three quarters, but it adds to fears that slowing global growth is pushing the economy into recession.

 U.S. President Barack Obama said on Friday he was prepared to compromise with Republicans to avert the fiscal cliff, but he insisted any plan include higher taxes for high earners.
 ID:nL1E8M93SW]